mbarbar/timequick/README.md

 Nesting is possible, and works like matching or balancing parentheses.
 `tq_set_unit` can be used to set the unit in the output (this does not affect the timing resolution).

-An example of usage is available in `example.c`.
+An example of usage is available in `example.c`, followed by its output.

 ## Requirements